 The ancient Greeks are the first people we know of to consider a spherical Earth; the hypothesis popped up in the 5th century BC, in the works of Herodotus and later Pythagoras, to whom the spherical model is widely attributed.
 Since then, we humans have repeatedly shown that the Earth is, in fact, round.

-The sun’s rays originate from a single point, so the fact that a stick in Alexandria cast a shadow while one in Syene didn’t demonstrates that the planet is round.
+Given the large distances involved, the sun’s rays are virtually parallel when they reach Earth; on a flat plane, they would hit the Earth at the same angle.
+But the fact that a stick in Alexandria cast a shadow while one in Syene didn’t demonstrates that these rays hit at differnt angles — that the planet is round.
 Eratosthenes, being the smooth Greek that he was, would go on to invent geography and calculate the Earth’s circumference.
 From the shadow of a stick.

 The granddaddy-o of geography still doesn’t cut it?
 Ok, that’s fine.
 Let’s move on, then, to the first guy to almost-travel around (notice the subtle root-word ’round’ here) the Earth.
 Enter Magellan.